AmanMponda/frontend_bushman/DEPLOYMENT.md

    - **Value**: `/`
 4. Save and redeploy

+**Note**: After updating the configuration, you must **rebuild and redeploy** for the changes to take effect.

 ### GitHub Pages

-No configuration needed - uses default `/frontend_bushman/` base path.
+No configuration needed - automatically uses `/frontend_bushman/` base path.

 ### Local Development